 The Board may establish an appeals committee and delegate authority to hear appeals to the committee.
 Otherwise, the Board’s decision shall be final.1

+Within five (5) days of a student being expelled the District shall enter the expulsion in the student’s record within the student information system.

+Return to School

+An expelled student shall be allowed to return to school in accordance with KRS 158.150.

 Students With Disabilities